 The timer hand moved on.
 At T minus 6 minutes he issued a brief order.
 Closing his faceplate and inflating his suit, he spoke into the radio: "Apollo calling Cap.
 Com..."
 He repeated the call several times.

 "Roger, we read you."
-The voice, faint but clear, unmistakably was Burke's.
+The voice, faint but clear, unmistakably was Burke's.183 PAGES of this stuff.
+And yet, it still manages to be fascinating, but for reasons entirely unintended by the author.

 "Beginning attitude correction preparatory to retrothrust," he reported.